FraunhoferIVI/INFRA-3DRC-Dataset/README.md

 # INFRA-3DRC-Dataset
-This is the offical repository of INFRA-3DRC-Dataset, a public dataset of 3D automotive Radar and RGB camera generated using Intelligent roadside /smart Infrastructure setup.
+This is the offical repository of INFRA-3DRC-Dataset, a public dataset comparised of 3D automotive Radar and RGB camera data generated using Intelligent roadside Infrastructure OR smart Infrastructure setup.
 It contains the dataset (to be downloaded using given links below), software development kit (SDK) to read and perform basic functions on the dataset, and related documentation.

 ## Overview
 - [Introduction](#introduction)